SnickCH/InsurgencySandstormDedicatedServer/README.md

 27101,27131,29091,27102,27132,29092,27103,27133,29093

 ## Timeline
-28.December 2021 - [N0ri](https://github.com/N0rimaki) joined as a contributor.
+29.December 2021 - n0ri; Added the RCON with ISRT, Remove RCON from start script, added it to the ```Game.ini``` 28.December 2021 - [n0ri](https://github.com/N0rimaki) joined as a contributor.
 Thank you very much for updating the documentation, all the testing and for your inputs.
 The documentation is now cleaner and easier to get startet.
 Now documented watchtower run command and beginner friendly info on how to manage the container
 27.December 2021 - I made the script a bit easier (I will continue to make it easier and document a simpler version for watchtower)
 19.December 2021 - Updated the docker-compose.yml for watchtower
 26.November 2021 - I added a howto for Watchtower, so the container is automatically updated.
 No need for any scripts and cron jobs.